 This loan is available to full-time students to help cover costs with living expenses.
 All students are eligible for a loan - the amount varies depending on household income.

-Tuition fees for 2022 will be published in September 2021.
+Alert Tuition fees for 2024 will be published in September 2023.
 Other threshold figures may also change.
 See the most up-to-date information about student loans and other financial support

-If your daughter or son is applying for a tuition fee loan and a maintenance loan that depends on your household income, they’ll be asked to enter your email address in their application.
+If your child is applying for a tuition fee loan and a maintenance loan that depends on your household income, they’ll be asked to enter your email address in their application.
 The Student Loans Company will then send you detailed instructions on what you need to do.

 If they are applying for the tuition fee loan and the basic maintenance loan you won’t have to do anything as they will complete the application with their own details.

-Your daughter or son won’t have to repay their student loan until they’ve left university and their income is over £25,725 a year.
+Your child won’t have to repay their student loan until they’ve left university and their income is over £25,725 a year.
 They’ll then repay 9% of any income over this amount, deducted automatically from their salary through the tax system.

 If their income drops below £25,725, repayments will stop.
 Any debt remaining after 30 years is written off.
 Unlike credit card or loan debt, student loans do not go onto credit files.

-Your daughter or son may also be eligible for extra financial help through a bursary or scholarship.
+Your child may also be eligible for extra financial help through a bursary or scholarship.
 These do not have to be paid back.
 At Oxford Brookes, these include the Oxford Brookes Bursary Scheme, a bursary for young people leaving care, and sports and community scholarships.
 Some financial support is also available to enrolled students if they are unexpectedly facing severe financial difficulties.

 The average student spends in the region of £9,804-£11,894 a year on living expenses.
 See here for living costs including cost calculator and student Mollie Huckin's top tips on living within a student budget.